xiuql/BDSIM4CEPC/manual/source/installation.rst

   > cmake ../geant4.10.04

-At this point it's useful to define the installation directory for Geant4 by modifying the CMake configuration as generally desbribed in `Configuring the BDSIM Build with CMake`_. ::
+At this point it's useful to define the installation directory for Geant4 by modifying the CMake configuration as generally described in `Configuring the BDSIM Build with CMake`_. ::

   > ccmake .